Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

-describe the new field, forcing them to resort to the locution "Computer Science", despite the fact that the matter was not restricted to computers and the [scientific method](https://en.wikipedia.org/wiki/Scientific_method) was not really applied by practicioners.
+describe the new field, forcing them to resort to the locution "Computer Science", despite the fact that the matter was not restricted to computers and the [scientific method](https://en.wikipedia.org/wiki/Scientific_method) was not really applied by practitioners.

 [ACM](https://www.acm.org/) even tried to gain permission to use the term from [Informatics, Inc](http://informatics-inc.com/), but the company refused.